Hussain Muhammad Ershad: Pressure for democracy

+Legacy

 Ershad stabilized the Bangladesh Armed Forces, which had struggled with a series of coups and countercoups since the nation achieved independence in 1971.
 These arose in part because of the division in the Army between those who had participated in the Bangladesh Liberation War of 1971, and those who had been interned or voluntarily stayed in West Pakistan during the conflict.
 As those men were repatriated and the Armed Forces needed their participation, they were welcomed back, but complained of discrimination in favour of the freedom fighters.
 The repatriated officers comprised 60% of the officers and a sizeable interest group.
 The freedom fighters, part of the development of Bangladesh from the beginning, tended to identify with the Awami League.
 The repatriated officers tended to identify with the BNP as the opposition.
 They carried out their rivalries in part through coups.

 The Bangladesh Armed Forces did not attempt any coups from Ershad's takeover in 1982 until the fall of the BNP government in 1996.
 The Awami League in alliance with Jatiya Party won the June 1996 general election.

 Ershad approved the participation in 1988 of the Bangladesh Army in United Nations Peacekeeping Operations for the first time.
 In addition to contributing to multi-national initiatives, this enabled the Armed Forces to earn foreign currency.
-Their participation in other UN-sponsored actions has continued to contribute to the Treasury.
+Their participation in other UN-sponsored actions has continued to contribute to the treasury.

-It is also a fact that people often forget to mention the infrastructural development undertaken during his regime especially in the rural and semi-rural areas.

-Issues

-Both the BNP and the Awami League boycotted the 1988 general election.
-There were reports of violence, human rights abuse and corruption during Ershad's tenure, which have been continuing problems in the country.
+Ershad accelerated the privatisation of state owned enterprises which had begun in 1975 and encouraged private and foreign investment through his 'New Industrial Policy'.
+The boom in exports in the garment industry also continued under his rule, employing large numbers of women albeit in harsh conditions.